 - Scheduled export from a log query using a Logic App.
 This is similar to the data export feature but allows you to send filtered or aggregated data to Azure storage.
 This method though is subject to log query limits, see Archive data from Log Analytics workspace to Azure storage using Logic App.

 - One time export to local machine using PowerShell script.
 See Invoke-AzOperationalInsightsQueryExport.

-- Configuration currently can be performed using CLI or REST requests.
+- Configuration can currently be performed using CLI or REST requests.
 Azure portal or PowerShell are not supported yet.